selimober/istanbul-coders/index.md

   <div class="ribbon-wrapper-green"><div class="ribbon-green">
     <a href="next-meeting">
-    Sonraki Buluşma : 29 Mayıs
+    Sonraki Buluşma : 5 Haziran
-    <br/> What if you could scale SQL?   <br/>
+    <br/> Hazelcast and the future of   <br/>In Memory Data Grids
     </a></div></div>
 </div>